-Look for certifications such as ISO 9001, AS9100D, and NACE MR0175, as well as material test certificates (MTC) and SGS test reports.
+Check for stamps and certificates like ISO 9001, AS9100D, and NACE MR0175.
+Also look for material test certificates (MTC) and SGS test results.

 TSM Technology stands out as a premier manufacturer and supplier of high-quality Monel tubes for marine systems.
 With 14 years of specialized production experience, our state-of-the-art facilities boast 3 factories, 8 production lines, and over 100 machines dedicated to precision engineering.
 We offer Monel 400 (UNS N04400) tubes compliant with ASTM B163, ASME SB163, and EN 10095 standards, available in a wide range of sizes to suit your specific needs.
 Our commitment to quality is evident in our rigorous testing procedures and material certifications.
 For unparalleled expertise in Monel tube solutions, contact us at info@tsmnialloy.com.